aplteam/Fire/Docs/ReadMe.md

   This feature is particularly powerful since it allows you to inspect every single item that is going to be changed in a preview, and to exclude objects with a single click.

 * The scope of a search can be restricted to just code while comments or even text will be ignored.
-Or you search just in comments, or just in text, or just in the name list (`⎕NL`).
+Or you search just in comments, or just in text.

 * A search result can become the source of another search.

-* Regular Expressions can be used for both "Search" as well as "Replace".
+* Regular Expressions can be used.

 Fire has however many more features: